seanWLawrence/portfolio/src/pages/blog/2018-01-29-tips for-creating-react-stateless-functional-components.md

   }
 }

+/* Usage:
+  {
+    displayTitle({
-// Usage: <Title text='Harry Potter and the Chamber of Beaches' />
+      text: 'Harry Potter and the Chamber of Beaches' })
+  }
+*/
 ```

+> Note: although it's not *required* to name a component with conditional rendering in this way, I prefer it because it makes it obvious at a glance that there's a chance that this component will not be rendered, rather than simply naming it 'Title' like you would with any other component.

 ### Components with conditional rendering and error handling
 Here we're adding a simple error message that will be rendered if the ```text``` prop was not passed.